-In this day and age, when every company realizes the importance of business processes optimization, CRM data migration often turns up at the top of businesses’ agendas.
-Firms migrate from one system to another looking for integration of several tools into one.
+In this day and age, when every company realizes the importance of business process optimization, CRM data migration often turns up at the top of business’ agendas.
+Firms migrate from one system to another looking for the integration of several tools into one.
 They might also seek ways to automate specific processes or deploy a more flexible CRM.

 Regardless of the reasons, CRM data migration is a tough question that businesses need to tackle with caution.
 It’s best when management and tech specialists draft the migration checklist together.